thenalyst3global/Sales-Inventory_Analysis/README.md

-# Sales & Inventory Performance Dashboard
+# Sales & Inventory Performance

 This project is a real-world Business Intelligence (BI) analysis focused on retail sales and inventory performance across different locations and customer demographics.
 Built using **Power BI**, **SQL Server**, and **Excel Power Query**, the dashboard reveals insights that drive actionable business decisions.